Peter Neronha: Attorney General of Rhode Island

 In October 2017, Neronha announced that he would seek the Democratic nomination for the office of Attorney General of Rhode Island.
-The previous Attorney General, Peter Kilmartin was termed limited.
+The previous Attorney General, Peter Kilmartin was term limited.
 Neronha was the only Democrat running for the office.
 He ran against Compassion Party candidate Alan Gordon.

 In the general election, Neronha defeated Alan Gordon of the Compassion Party 79.8% to 19.1%.

 As Attorney General of Rhode Island, Neronha joined a multi-state lawsuit to challenge the President's National Emergency Concerning the Southern Border of the United States.

 He has started a review into the Catholic Diocese of Providence to review sexual abuse claims against the church.
 The review is going through almost 70 years worth of records from the Diocese of Providence and will be modeled on the report from the Grand jury investigation of Catholic Church sexual abuse in Pennsylvania.

 Neronha, alongside Governor Gina Raimondo, has submitted a package of gun control bills for consideration by the General Assembly.
 These include making it illegal to purchase a gun on behalf of someone else who is prohibited from owning a gun themselves and requiring that all firearms be safely stored unless being used by the owner.
 He also supported some other bills such as an assault weapons ban bill and universal background check bill that were being considered by the assembly.

+On August 18, 2025, Special Assistant Attorney General Devon Hogan Flanagan was arrested for willful trespass in Newport outside of the Clarke Cooke House restaurant.
+In response, Neronha said in a statement that Flanagan "embarrassed herself, the Office, and frankly me" and announced that the special assistant attorney be placed on unpaid leave for six months.